tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 # 📝 TaskFlow

 TaskFlow is a modern, responsive, client-side task and workspace management web application built entirely with native web technologies.
-Designed for seamless productivity, TaskFlow offers an intuitive interface featuring a real-time analytics dashboard, interactive Kanban board with native drag-and-drop, dynamic calendar daily timeline, global multi-criteria search, and a keyboard-driven command palette.
+Designed for fast and uninterrupted productivity, TaskFlow offers an intuitive interface featuring a real-time analytics dashboard, interactive Kanban board with native drag-and-drop, dynamic calendar daily timeline, global multi-criteria search, and a keyboard-driven command palette.

 The application operates entirely within the browser—utilizing browser APIs and `LocalStorage` for full data persistence without requiring any backend servers, databases, external frameworks, or npm dependencies.